shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-troubleshooting.md

 ## IP Not Allowed Access
 `IP ____ is not allowed to access Snowflake.`

-If your Vessel runs into this issue, you need to [whitelist Shipyard's IP addresses](snowflake-authorization.md#whitelisting-shipyard-ip-addresses].
+If your Vessel runs into this issue, you need to [whitelist Shipyard's IP addresses](snowflake-authorization.md#whitelisting-shipyard-ip-addresses).
 This will ensure that our platform has permission to access your database.

 ## Failed to Connect
 If your Vessel runs into this issue, there's a few likely scenarios:

 1. Your account name contains `snowflakecomputing.com` or `snowflakecomputing.com/` in it.
 You should only use the subdomain of the URL found _before_ this.

+**Examples: **
 - If your URL shows `xy12345.snowflakecomputing.com`, your account name would be `xy12345`
 - If your URL shows `xy12345.us-east-2.aws.snowflakecomputing.com`, your account name would be `xy12345.us-east-2.aws`

 See [this guide](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) from Snowflake for more details.

 2. Your account name, username, or password contain typos.
 Double check your spelling to make sure everything is correct.